OneKeePass/desktop/docs/FAQ.md

 **Passkey Authentication:** When a website requests a passkey for sign-in, the extension finds matching passkeys in your open databases and lets you select one to authenticate.

 Passkey entries are stored in standard KDBX4 format, compatible with other KeePass-based password managers.

+The browser extension is supported in Firefox, Chrome, and Brave.

+## How do I use custom icons for entries and groups?

+You can assign custom icons to any entry or group.
+Icons can be added from a local image file or automatically fetched as a favicon from a website URL.

+To manage all custom icons stored in the database, use **Database -> Manage Icons**.
+From there you can upload new icons, add icons by URL, and delete icons that are no longer needed.

+To assign an icon to an entry, open the entry form in edit mode and select the icon field.
+To assign an icon to a group, open the group form and select the icon field.

+Custom icons are stored inside the KDBX database file and are compatible with other KeePass-based applications.

+## Can I store my database on a remote SFTP or WebDAV server?

+Yes.
+OneKeePass supports creating and opening databases stored directly on SFTP and WebDAV servers without needing any intermediate sync tool.

+**Opening a remote database:** Use **File -> Open Remote Database** and choose SFTP or WebDAV.
+Enter your server details to browse and open a database file.

+**Creating a new remote database:** Use **File -> New Database** and choose to save to a remote location.
+After entering the new database settings, you can select a remote folder on your SFTP or WebDAV server.

+**Remote connection entries:** You can store your SFTP or WebDAV connection credentials securely inside the database using the special entry types **SFTP Connection** and **WebDAV Connection**.
+When these entries exist, OneKeePass can use them directly to reconnect to the server, so you do not have to re-enter credentials each time.

+## What are "SFTP Connection" and "WebDAV Connection" entry types?

+These are built-in entry types for storing remote server connection credentials inside your database.

+An **SFTP Connection** entry holds the host, port, username, and optionally a private key for an SSH/SFTP server.

+A **WebDAV Connection** entry holds the server URL, username, and password for a WebDAV server.

+Once these entries exist in your database, OneKeePass uses them automatically when you open or save a remote database on that server.
+You can create them through the remote connection dialog or by adding a new entry and selecting the appropriate entry type.

+## How do I check for new versions of OneKeePass?

+OneKeePass automatically checks for new releases at startup.
+If a new version is available, a notification appears.
+You can also check manually at any time using **Help -> Check for Updates**.

+## Does the Brave browser work with the OneKeePass browser extension?

+Yes.
+The OneKeePass-Browser extension supports Brave in addition to Firefox and Chrome.
+Install the Chrome-compatible extension in Brave, then enable it in OneKeePass **Application Settings -> Browser Integration**.